cortexlabs/cortex/docs/cluster-management/spot-instances.md

 Even if multiple instances are specified in your `instance_distribution` on-demand instances are mixed, there is still a possibility of running into scale up issues when attempting to spin up spot instances.
 Spot instance requests may not be fulfilled for several reasons.
 Spot instance pricing fluctuates, therefore the `max_price` may be lower than the current spot pricing rate.
 Another possibility could be that the availability zones of the cluster ran out of spot instances. `on_demand_backup` can be used mitigate the impact of unfulfilled spot requests by enabling the cluster to spin up on-demand instances if spot instance requests are not fulfilled within 5 minutes.

+There is a spot instance limit associated with your AWS account for each region.
+You can check your current limit [here](https://us-west-2.console.aws.amazon.com/ec2/v2/home?#Limits:)] (change the region in the upper right corner to your desired region, and search for "spot").
+Please note that the spot instance limit is not an actual instance count.
+The instance limit you see listed may not be the actual limit depending on the instance type you are requesting.
+For example, even if the limit shows `20`, if you are requesting large instances like `p2.xlarge`, the actual limit may be lower due to the way AWS calculates this limit.
+If you are not getting the number of spot instances that you are expecting for your instance type, you can request a limit increase [here](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-spot-instances).

 ## Example spot configuration

 ### Only spot instances with backup